irmen/pyminiaudio/README.md

 *function*  ``stream_any  (source: miniaudio.StreamableSource, source_format: miniaudio.FileFormat = <FileFormat.UNKNOWN: 0>, output_format: miniaudio.SampleFormat = <SampleFormat.SIGNED16: 2>, nchannels: int = 2, sample_rate: int = 44100, frames_to_read: int = 1024, dither: miniaudio.DitherMode = <DitherMode.NONE: 0>, seek_frame: int = 0) -> Generator[array.array, int, NoneType]``
-> Convenience generator function to decode and stream any source of encoded audio data (such as a network stream).
+> Convenience function that returns a generator to decode and stream any source of encoded audio data (such as a network stream).
 Stream result is chunks of raw PCM samples in the chosen format.
 If you send() a number into the generator rather than just using next() on it, you'll get that given number of frames, instead of the default configured amount.
 This is particularly useful to plug this stream into an audio device callback that wants a variable number of frames per call.

 *function*  ``stream_file  (filename: str, output_format: miniaudio.SampleFormat = <SampleFormat.SIGNED16: 2>, nchannels: int = 2, sample_rate: int = 44100, frames_to_read: int = 1024, dither: miniaudio.DitherMode = <DitherMode.NONE: 0>, seek_frame: int = 0) -> Generator[array.array, int, NoneType]``